 3d printed the arduino case and other clamps

 Used a JST connector to connect the strings

 Instead of organizing my references in the typical alphabetical order, I have ordered them in categories.
 That way it's easier for me to refer back.
 Categories are: Projects that Include Touch Sensors, 3D Printing, and Other.
 Within the "Other" category are projects that augment the violin in a completely different way, or articles that talk about general creative processes in interactive composition.
 Even though I'm not interested in tracking the right hand, I think it's important to know what has been done in the general history of augmented violins so I don't rediscover hot water.
-Also, some programming/software ideas that have been used for right hand tracking can be re-purposed for the left.
+Also, some programming/software ideas that have been used for right hand tracking can be re-purposed and re-mapped for the left.